HIDDEN GEMS 2019

 On Saturday, our paddling guides will lead those interested with kayaks on a 4 hour paddling adventure (including lunch and a walk-about) through the wildlife rich marshes of Cumberland.
 We will depart Dungeness Dock southbound for Beach Creek entrance, then up Beach Creek to “The Grange” and rear of Dungeness Ruins.
 We can get out and walk around a bit at this point to explore the Greene-Miller Cemetery nearby.
 Beach Creek is a twisty tidal creek, fairly deep in the channel, with mud flats during low tides, and plenty of Spartina and other marsh grasses.
 Lots of birds, some otters and other wildlife abound.
 We will arrive back to camp by early afternoon.

-Special Program by Carol Ruckdeschel (Confirmed)
+Special Program by Carol Ruckdeschel (TBD)

 A special program will be given by Carol Ruckdeschel referred to as the “Road Kill Eating, Bareback Riding, Wild Woman of Cumberland Island” in the 2014 biography Untamed: The Wildest Woman in America and the Fight for Cumberland Island, by Will Harlan.
 Ruckdeschel was instrumental in the creation and preservation of Cumberland Island National Seashore and does ongoing research on sea turtles and endangered and extinct species around the Georgia coast